 You want the flour to be pretty fine, so don’t be afraid to let it blend for a while.
 You may need to use the tamper tool in your blender or scrape down the sides of the food processor to ensure every little bit gets blended.

 Then, just transfer it back into a bag or container and it’s good to go!
-Oat flour will keep for several months.
+Oat flour will keep for several months at room temperature.